It’s Beaujolais Nouveau Time

 Every year in France, the third Thursday of November is marked as Beaujolais Nouveau Day.
 But what exactly is Beaujolais Nouveau wine, and why is there a celebration to mark its release?
-We break down this special event in the wine world as well as share what City Cellars has in stock so you can celebrate too.
+We break down this special event in the wine world and share how you can celebrate at home!

 The Beaujolais Region